Tiamat: Mythology

 And he made the North wind bear it away into secret places.

 Slicing Tiamat in half, Marduk made from her ribs the vault of heaven and earth.
 Her weeping eyes became the sources of the Tigris and the Euphrates, her tail became the Milky Way.
-With the approval of the elder deities, he took the Tablet of Destinies from Kingu, and installed himself as the head of the Babylonian pantheon.
-Kingu was captured and later was slain: his red blood mixed with the red clay of the Earth would make the body of humankind, created to act as the servant of the younger Igigi deities.
+With the approval of the elder deities, he took the Tablet of Destinies from Qingu, and installed himself as the head of the Babylonian pantheon.
+Qingu was captured and later slain: his red blood, mixed with the red clay of the Earth, would form the body of humankind, created to serve the younger Igigi deities.

 The principal theme of the epic is the rightful elevation of Marduk to command over all the deities.
-American Assyriologist E. A. Speiser remarked in 1942 that "It has long been realized that the Marduk epic, for all its local coloring and probable elaboration by the Babylonian theologians, reflects in substance older Sumerian material ...
+American Assyriologist Ephraim Avigdor Speiser remarked in 1942 that "It has long been realized that the Marduk epic, for all its local coloring and probable elaboration by the Babylonian theologians, reflects in substance older Sumerian material...
 The exact Sumerian prototype, however, has not turned up so far."
 However, this surmise that the Babylonian version of the story is based upon a modified version of an older epic, in which Enlil, not Marduk, was the god who slew Tiamat, has been more recently dismissed as "distinctly improbable".

 Interpretations

 It was once thought that the myth of Tiamat was one of the earliest recorded versions of a Chaoskampf, a mythological motif that generally involves the battle between a culture hero and a chthonic or aquatic monster, serpent, or dragon.
-Chaoskampf motifs in other mythologies perhaps linked to the Tiamat myth include: the Hittite Illuyanka myth; the Greek lore of Apollo's killing of the Python as a necessary action to take over the Delphic Oracle; and to Genesis in the Hebrew Bible.
+Chaoskampf motifs in other mythologies perhaps linked to the Tiamat myth include: the Hittite Illuyanka myth; the Greek lore of Apollo's killing of the Python as a necessary action to take over the Pythia at Delphi; and to Genesis in the Hebrew Bible.

-A number of writers have put forth ideas about Tiamat: Robert Graves, for example, considered Tiamat's death by Marduk as evidence for his hypothesis of an ancient shift in power from a matriarchal society to a patriarchy.
+A number of writers have put forth ideas about Tiamat associated with cultural feminist notions of the innate differences in the sexes: Robert Graves, for example, considered Tiamat's death by Marduk as evidence for his hypothesis of an ancient shift in power from a matriarchal society to a patriarchy.
 The theory suggested that Tiamat and other ancient monster figures were depictions of former supreme deities of peaceful, woman-centered religions.
 Their defeat at the hands of a male hero corresponded to the overthrow of these matristic religions and societies by male-dominated ones.